 #10 Free SEO Analysis by Web Gnomes

-Our free SEO analysis tool provides a small subset of the information we provide in our full-blown SEO audit.
+Our free SEO analysis tool provides a small subset of the information we provide in our industry-leading SEO audit.
 The tool investigates a URL’s adherence to 20 important on-page SEO best practices, and then, it presents the results in a report, which is divided into 5 categories:

 - Accessibility – Are search engines able to access the page?